royathan/Fisherman/README.md

 Fisherman is a lightweight, user-friendly GUI application for managing Docker containers.
 Built with Go and the Fyne toolkit, it provides a simple interface to monitor and control your Docker containers in real-time.

+This is largely a test of using Cursor to write a quick GUI application (and test out Fyne capabilities).

 ## Prerequisites

 - Docker installed and running